 “We see long-term upside potential and expect earnings growth congruent with growth in e-commerce and growth in demand for sustainable paper and packaging goods.
 We think that current valuation multiples are attractive given the company’s recovering earnings outlook through FY26.”

 The company has only existed as Smurfit Westrock for a couple of years.
 However, both Smurfit and Westrock were dividend growers prior to the merger; applying Smurfit’s longer streak to the entire entity, the company boasts 14 consecutive years of dividend increases.
-Its most recent upgrade, announced in February 2026, was a 5% raise to 45.23¢ per share, which is roughly 55% of next year’s earnings estimates.
+Its most recent upgrade, announced in February 2026, was a 5% raise to 45.23¢ per share.
+That’s a fairly high 80% of the current year’s earnings estimates, but a far more comfortable 55% or so of Wall Street’s 2027 bottom-line prediction.

 Do you want to get serious about saving and planning for retirement?
 Sign up for Retire With Riley, Young and the Invested’s free retirement planning newsletter.